-A guide to moving to Australia with family
+A guide to moving to Australia as a family

 Not so fast though.
 You’d want to read our guide to moving to Australia with family before doing anything else.

 Why?
-Because moving abroad with your family can be the best of times, but also the most testing of times.
+Because moving abroad as a family can be the best of times, but also the most testing of times.